 - 1. Load a garment into a hoop and attach the hoop to head #1. - 2.
 From the Control Panel, select the appropriate hoop size. - 3.
 Select a design and add it to the design queue. - 4.
 Click on the Trace button.

-The sash frame moves the hoop to trace the outline of the design beneath the currently selected needle.
+The hoop will move to trace the outline of the design beneath the currently selected needle.

 Changing the Design Orientation